Maybe when we die, the first thing we’ll say is, ‘I know this feeling. I was here before’.– White Noise, Don De Lillo

-That’s how my brain is hard wired: everything gets filtered through a literary perspective.
-The ongoing contamination of beef in the US meat packing industry that was recently uncovered in the New York Times, for example, brings to my mind a discussion of Upton Sinclair’s 1906 novel The Jungle that exposed those same filthy conditions in Chicago’s stockyards and led to the creation of safety standards that we are, apparently, not adhering to 103 years later.
-And if you tell me that you got a GPS microchip locator implant for your pooch, I’m going to sit you down for a short lecture on dystopian novels like Huxley’s Brave New World and Orwell’s 1984.
-You say you’re taking a trip to beautiful coastal Monterey, California?
-Well, have a seat and let me tell you all about John Steinbeck and if you already know about Steinbeck then let’s talk about all the great Steinbeck-related spots you can visit on your retreat to make it a literary delight.
+That’s how my brain is wired: everything gets filtered through a literary perspective.
+The ongoing contamination of beef in the US meat packing industry that was recently uncovered in the New York Times, for example, brings to my mind a discussion of Upton Sinclair’s 1906 novel, The Jungle, which exposed those same filthy conditions in Chicago’s stockyards and led to the creation of safety standards that we are, apparently, not adhering to 103 years later.
+If you tell me that you got a GPS microchip locator implant for your pooch, I’m going to sit you down for a short lecture on dystopian novels like Huxley’s Brave New World and Orwell’s 1984.
+Taking a trip to beautiful coastal Monterey, California?
+Well, have a seat, and let me tell you all about John Steinbeck.
+If you already know about Steinbeck then let’s talk about all the great Steinbeck-related spots you can visit on your retreat to make it a literary delight.

 Finally, the dishwasher detergent section; to the left of me, in the liquid dishwashing soap section (I’m buying those hardened rabbit pellet things you drop into the soap drawer), two women, obviously acquainted with each other, are engrossed in conversation.
-There is nothing memorable to pass on about their physical appearance because I was too engaged trying to find the cheapest Cascade or generic Cascade knock-off I could spot on the shelf to even pay them so much as a glance.
+There is nothing memorable to pass on about their physical appearance because I was too engaged search for the cheapest generic Cascade knock-off I could spot on the shelf to pay them so much as a glance.

-“--so, once again, I was washing my dishes at my usual time, five o’clock,” one of the ladies says, “and the sensation overwhelms me once more: I want to bake an apple pie like nobody’s business, a fresh, hot apple pie with vanilla ice cream melting all over it.
+“–so, once again, I was washing my dishes at my usual time, five o’clock,” one of the women says, “and the sensation overwhelms me once more: I want to bake an apple pie like nobody’s business, a fresh, hot apple pie with vanilla ice cream melting all over it.
 I can literally smell it.”

 Sounds like an olfactory hallucination, I’m thinking.